UC Senior Secondary College Lake Ginninderra

 University of Canberra Senior Secondary College Lake Ginninderra, formerly known as Lake Ginninderra College until 2011, is a public secondary college for students in Years 11 and 12.
 It is located in the Australian Capital Territory, Australia, situated on the lakefront of Lake Ginninderra.

 History

 Lake Ginninderra College was established in 1987, with John Cope being appointed as founding Principal.
 University of Canberra Senior Secondary College Lake Ginninderra is located near its partner facilities the University of Canberra and the Australian Institute of Sport.

 Australian Institute of Sport Program

 University of Canberra Senior Secondary College Lake Ginninderra is the designated college for students in Years 11 and 12 attending the Australian Institute of Sport (AIS), consistent with a Memorandum of Understanding between the Australian Sports Commission and the ACT Government.
 The college has supported AIS students with a range of programs to enable completion of their secondary education while training at the institute.
-The list of sporting graduates includes: Shane Heal, Lauren Jackson, Petria Thomas, Mark Viduka, Todd Woodbridge, Andrew Bogut, LIz Cambage, Daniel Azarni, Joe Ingles, Dante Exum and many more.